m4xc4v413r4/anime-terminal/README.md

 To download tokyo revengers: `./anime-terminal -d tokyo-revengers`

 To resume watching tokyo revengers: `./anime-terminal -H tokyo-revengers`

+### If you have moved the script to /usr/local/bin/, just use `anime-terminal tokyo-revengers`

 ### Multiple episodes can be viewed/downloaded by giving the episode range like:
 Choose episode [1-13]: `1 6`